xoseperez/basicstation-docker/README.md

 ```

 For a USB concentrator you would mount the USB port instead of the SPI port and you won't need to share the `/dev/gpiochip0` device.

-### Connect to LNS/CUPS servers with self-signed certificates

 ## Troubleshoothing